igorstalmach/3d-figure-generator/README.md

 Starts the development server.

-#### `yarn build`
+#### `yarn antlr`

-Builds the app for production.
+Generates ANTLR files, should be run after modifying the grammar.

 #### `yarn lint`

-Applies linting using ESLint and Prettier, including imports sorting.
+Lints the code using ESLint and Prettier.